 - The NSW Government is offering special assistance grants to those affected by the NSW bushfires.
 For more information and to apply, please visit https://www.raa.nsw.gov.au/disaster-assistance/special-disaster-grant-bushfires

 - The Victorian Government is offering support to those affected by the Gippsland bushfires.
 For more information on support available, and to apply, please visit http://agriculture.vic.gov.au/agriculture/emergencies/recovery/current-incidents

 Western Australia - Summary

-- With limited carryover from previous seasons and poor yields across the state, securing long-term, reliable sources of feed may be an issue.
+- With limited carryover from previous seasons and poor yields across the state, securing long-term, reliable sources of feed may still be an issue.

 - The export industry continues to dominate the WA market and is a solid indicator on pricing.
 Exporters continue to seek out quality hay and as a result, will set the price in the market for quality hay.

-Price change in table below reflects moves since previous report (1st November, 2019)
+Price change in table below reflects moves since previous report (27th March, 2020)